HorizonRobotics/alf/docs/notes/knowledge_base.rst

 --------

 :code:`TimeStep` is a data structure that stores the information from the result of each environment step.
-It contains six fields:
+It contains eight fields:

 * :code:`step_type`: type of this step.
 It has three possible values: